IndianTinker/indiantinker.github.io/_posts/2013-04-29-InnaugLamp.md

 ---
 layout: post
-title: TI-CEPD Diaries:The Electronic Inaugural Lamp
+title: The Electronic Inaugural Lamp
 image: https://cdn4.iconfinder.com/data/icons/stash/128/computer-chip-512.png
 location: Delhi, India
 tags:
 - msp430
+- select
 ---

 Inauguration Lamps..
 They are just so mainstream.
 The same one candle lighting the others one by one.
 Pretty Bucolic !
 But Prof.Gadre had something different in mind for the inauguration of Texas Instruments Analog Design Challenge Finals in Blore,2013.